siakaramalegos/reveal-md-starter/README.md

 This starter uses [reveal-md](https://github.com/webpro/reveal-md) to bootstrap a slides repo with custom styling and fonts (to successfully present when offline), and the ability to deploy to Github pages.

+A few sample slides are included.
+The default slide separator is `---`.
+For vertical transition slides, use `-v-`.

+The custom slide theme css and the highlight theme are indicated in the top of the `index.md` file as YAML front matter.

+The custom stylesheet is `style.css` - I started with the White theme for reveal.js by [Hakim El Hattab](http://hakim.se), and edited for my own purposes from there.
+The footer Twitter handle is set there.
+Custom fonts are in the `/fonts/` folder, to be able to successfully run the slides when offline.

 ## Usage

 ### Installation